yukaritan/qtbot3/README.md

 ## Requirements
 1. Python 3.4
+2. Requests
-2. Gunicorn
+3. Gunicorn
-3. Flask
+4. Flask
-4. Lupa
+5. Lupa
-5. Cleverbot2
+6. Cleverbot2
-6. Other things.
+7. Other things.
 Please let me know what it has you install.

 ## Run